<span style="color: #FFFFFF !important;">EMI Share Valuations for UK Founders: What HMRC Looks For</span> | Consult EFC – Fractional CFO Insights

-A weak EMI valuation can turn a staff reward into a tax problem.
-For founders, an EMI valuation is the fair market value of the shares on the grant date.
-That number shapes the exercise price and helps support the usual EMI tax position.
+For founders, an EMI valuation determines the fair market value of your company’s shares on the grant date.
+That number dictates the exercise price for your employees and secures the highly favourable tax position that makes the Enterprise Management Incentive (EMI) scheme so attractive.

-What HMRC expects from an EMI valuation
+What HMRC expects from an EMI Valuation

 HMRC wants a defensible fair market value.
 In plain English, that means a number based on facts, not hope.
 The aim is not to push the price down as far as possible.
 The aim is to reach a value you can explain later.